 4. Clean lines and corner fires

 Europe truly does lead the way when it comes to fireplace design.
-Here a Spartherm corner wood fire elevates this living room to a new level, while still managing to work in seamlessly with the small living space.
+Here a Spartherm corner wood fire elevates this living room to a new level, while still managing to work seamlessly with the small living space.
 The clean lines of Spartherm complement living spaces trying to emulate the ever-popular but classic Scandinavian aesthetic.

 A TV cabinet and book shelves line the main wall opposite the plump sectional sofa, ideal for lounging beside the wood fire on dreary winter days.